Indiana Long Term Care Insurance Partnership Companies and Costs

 Planning ahead for future long term care needs is a key part of retirement planning.
 Many people have had first-hand experience with a loved one who needed long term care services.
 These experiences underscore the reality of the financial and emotional stress when a loved one needs long term care.

 A long term care plan can protect your retirement assets.
 Plus it gives you the peace of mind, knowing you can cover the cost of long term care if you need it in the future.
 Long term care insurance also protects your family from having to be caregivers.
 And it enables you to choose where you’ll receive any care needed in later years.

 What is The Risk of Needing Long Term Care?

 The United States Department of Health and Human Services reports that about 70 percent of people over age 65 will require some form of long-term care services during their lifetime.
 And it’s not just seniors needing long term care services, as 40 percent of people receiving long term care services today, are between the ages 18 and 64.

-The table below lists Indiana long term care costs from the Genworth 2018 Cost of Care Survey.
-This study covers national long term care costs and includes over 15,000 long term care providers in 440 regions.
-It’s important for Hoosiers to know local and regional long term care costs.
-Because these costs are a primary factor when deciding how much long term care protection to buy.
-The John Hancock Insurance Company Cost of Care Study for Indiana includes a Cost of Care Calculator.
-This calculator estimates future long term care costs by adjusting for inflation.
+Listed below are Indiana long term care costs from Genworth’s 2018 Cost of Care Survey.
+Their survey looks at national long term care costs for over 15,000 long term care providers in 440 regions.
+It’s important for Indiana residents know local and regional long term care costs.
+Because, these costs are a primary factor when deciding how much long term care protection you need.

 Indiana Long Term Care Costs – 2018 (Annual)